GUI for Redis-Compatible Servers on iPhone

 Keyspace as a navigable tree: tap any key to inspect type, TTL, and value

-The key browser is the heart of CacheDeck.
-Connect to any Redis-compatible server and immediately see your keyspace as a navigable tree.
-Filter by glob pattern to narrow thousands of keys to exactly what you need.
+The key browser is where you spend most of your time.
+Connect to any Redis-compatible server and your keyspace appears as a navigable tree.
+Filter by glob pattern to narrow thousands of keys down to the ones you want.
 Tap any key to inspect its value, TTL, and encoding inline: no separate views to open, no copy-paste into a terminal.

 Pattern search works the same way you'd use SCAN MATCH on the CLI, but results appear as a live, scrollable list that you can act on immediately.
 The browser handles keyspaces of any size without loading everything into memory at once.